CSFC 2025 Priority Bill List

 Summary:

-Section 2 of the bill creates allows for the creation of the regional planning roundtable commission (commission) within the department of local affairs (department) .
-The commission is a 15-member 21-member board with members who serve 2-year terms.
-The purposes of the commission include:
+The act creates the regional planning roundtable commission (commission) within the department of local affairs (department).
+The commission is a 21-member appointed board with members who serve 3-year terms; except that specified members serve initial terms of 2 years.

 • Define a region for purposes of establishing a regional roundtable to assist in addressing the regional opportunity or challenge;